 Photo via Unsplash

 Let's just dive right in.
 Nannies get sick and will miss work from time to time.
 There, I said it.
 Sadly, all too often, parents seem to forget that nannies are still human.
 I can only assume that lots of parents think their nannies are superhuman (which we kind of are in some ways), based on the countless nannies I encounter who are told they HAVE to come in even when very sick or are simply made to feel guilty for calling out.
+Or worse, FIRED for getting really sick and having to miss several days of work.
 One nanny says she has been made to feel so guilty for calling in sick, that she hasn't taken a sick day in 6 years.
 Many nannies have even reported being guilt tripped for needing surgery -- like it's something they can control.

 Parents, please know that your nanny already feels guilty for having to call in sick.
 There is no need to passive aggressively try to make your nanny feel even worse for something that is completely out of their control.
 When you do this, it does not bode well with your nanny -- especially if your nanny is very reliable and rarely misses work.
 Plus, most of the time when nannies get sick, it is a direct result of taking care of their nanny charges, especially when said charges are sick.
 Nannies will catch something from their job, and then are made to feel guilty for it.
 It's wrong.
+Even more common is a nanny getting sick early into a new job.
+When a nanny starts with a new family, they are exposed to lots of new germs/bacteria, and it can take several months before they build up their immunity to the specific household they are working in.
+The worst illnesses I have contracted have been within the first 6 months working for a family.
+If your nanny is continually calling out, then that's a red flag, but if your nanny (even a new nanny who has only been with you a few months) is otherwise reliable, take it at face value: your nanny is legitimately sick and needs to stay home and rest.
 Every time I hear a new story about a nanny being mistreated by their boss because they are sick, all I can do is shake my head.

 So parents, how should you respond when your nanny calls in sick?
 Let's look at this real life example (yes this is an actual text a parent sent to her nanny) of what NOT to do, and go from there: